Josphat28/Excel_Project_Data_Analytics/README.md

 ![Skill Likelyhood](0_Resources/Images/2_Project_Analysis_Chart4.png)

 # Wondering how I ended up with such Projects?
-Well, here's all I went through
+Well, here's all I went through.

-# You can trace the two Projects in the breakdown here:

 ## Table of Contents